Over 32 years, the Puget Sound Writing Project

 Janine Shinkoskey Brodine

-Janine Shinkoskey Brodine has been the PSWP K-12 Director since 2004.
+Janine Shinkoskey Brodine was the PSWP K-12 Director from 2004 until summer of 2013.
 She has a Masters of Education in Reading and was a secondary teacher for 24 years.
 Janine is the co-author of Journals in the Classroom: a Complete Guide for the Elementary Teacher and Missing Pieces: Memoirs of World War II.
 She was a PSWP Fellow in 2000.

 The Puget Sound Writing Project is funded by the University of Washington College of Arts and Sciences and Department of English, and the National Writing Project.
 Cooperating partners include the UW College of Education, UW Office of Educational Partnerships, Seattle Arts and Lectures, Powerful Schools, Hugo House, and UW Extension.